curiosag/MicroWorkflow/README.md

 # MicroWorkflow

-A study to exploit Linq syntax to express data processing sequences that can be suspended, persisted, resumed and recovered, by tracking execution state in the background.
+A study to use Linq syntax to express data processing sequences that could be suspended, persisted, de-serialized and resumed.
+The idea is, to track the execution state in the background and use it in case of a suspend/resume.
+In that case the functions behind the Linq expression will get called once more, but for those steps already covered their assigned actions won't execute again.